 Gun-friendly statehouses see occasional reckless conduct

+In this Jan.
+4, 2017 file photo, New Hampshire House Speaker Shawn Jasper presides over the year's first session in the House Chamber at the Statehouse, in Concord, N.H.
 Gun-friendly New Hampshire is back in the spotlight after a lawmaker dropped a loaded firearm this week in a House hearing on a kindergarten bill.
-But lawmakers packing guns on statehouse grounds - and occasionally handling them recklessly - isn't unique to the "Live Free or Die" state.
+But lawmakers packing guns on Statehouse grounds, and occasionally handling them recklessly, isn't unique to New Hampshire.

 Add your comments below